-Sukuh is the Hindus temple with an impression of striking simplicity for visitors.
-The impression gained from the temple, which is quite different from those obtained from the major temples in Central Java, such as Prambanan and Borobudur temples.
-Even the shape of the Sukuh temple is similar to Maya's cultural heritage building in Mexico or the cultural heritage of Incas in South America.
+Sukuh Temple is a Hindu temple with an impression of striking simplicity for visitors.
+The impression gained from the temple is quite different from the one obtained from the major temples in Central Java, such as Prambanan and Borobudur temples.
+Even the shape of the Sukuh temple is similar to the Maya cultural heritage building in Mexico or the cultural heritage of the Incas in South America.
 The structure of the Sukuh temple reminds the visitors of its shape like a pyramid in Egypt.

 The simplicity of impression caught the attention of acclaimed Dutch archaeologist W.F Stutterheim in the year 1930.
-He tried to explain it by giving 3 arguments:
+He tried to explain it by giving three arguments:

-- First, the possibility of temple sculptors Sukuh was not a mason but a Persian carpenter from the village and it is not from the palace
+- First, the possibility of temple sculptor Sukuh was not a mason but a Persian carpenter from the village, and it is not from the palaces

-- Second, Sukuh temples were made with a little bit hasty so less tidy
+- Second, Sukuh temples were made a little bit hasty and less tidy

-- Third, the political situation ahead of time with the collapse of Majapahit kingdom as urged by the forces of Islam Demak was not possible to create a large and magnificent temple
+- Third, the political situation ahead of time with the collapse of the Majapahit kingdom as urged by the forces of Islam Demak was not possible to create large and magnificent temples